FLming/CRNN.tf2/README.md

 python train.py -ta /PATH/TO/TXT -va /PATH/TO/TXT -t /PATH/TO/TABLE
 ```

-For other parameters please check the train.py
+For other parameters please check the `train.py -h`

 The training process can be viewed using tensorboard